Iraq Country Summary

 Compliance with FATF Recommendations

-The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Iraq was undertaken by the Financial Action Task Force (FATF) in 2013.
-According to that Evaluation, Iraq was deemed Compliant for 2 and Largely Compliant for 1 of the FATF 40 + 9 Recommendations.
-It was Partially Compliant or Non-Compliant for all 6 of the Core Recommendations.
+The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Iraq was undertaken in 2024.
+According to that Evaluation, Iraq was deemed Compliant for 14 and Largely Compliant for 13 of the FATF 40 Recommendations.
+It was deemed Highly Effective for 0 and Substantially Effective for 2 of the Effectiveness ratings.

 Sanctions